tomjoht/learnapidoc/_docs/introduction_to_rest_apis/workshop.md

 {::options toc_levels="2" /}

 {: .tip}
-You can print the activity content as a PDF: [api_workshop_activities.pdf](https://idratherbewritingmedia.com/print /api_workshop_activities.pdf).
+You can print the activity content as a [PDF here](https://idratherbewritingmedia.com/print/api_workshop_activities.pdf).
 This might make it easier to follow along on your laptop during the workshop.

 ## 8:00 - 9:00am: Registration + breakfast